 You can access your account information by logging in to account.wolfram.com.

 Will my Wolfram ID or Wolfram|Alpha account be shared/public?

 How do I change my password?

 Help!
-I created an account, but I don't see how to access my favorites, history or preferences.
+I created an account, but I don't see how to access my preferences.

 You are probably logged out.
 Make sure that your email address is listed at the top right of the Wolfram|Alpha site (instead of "Sign in").
 If you are not using Wolfram|Alpha, you will normally be automatically logged out one hour after use.
 However, if you check the "Remember me" box on the sign-in form, you will stay logged in for 30 days before being logged out.